 - Capacity to Consent: A person under the age of 18 does not have the legal capacity to consent.
 The state of California considers sexual intercourse with a minor (under age 18) to be unlawful.
 (Cal.
 Penal Code §261.5) A person who engages in sexual intercourse with a person under age 18 does so without effective consent as defined by this Policy.
 Also, in order to give consent, a person must not be mentally or physically incapacitated (see definition of Incapacitation below).

-Affirmative consent is not indefinite and must be ongoing throughout the activity.
+Affirmative consent is not indefinite and must be throughout the activity.
 Consent may be withdrawn by any party at any time.
 Recognizing the dynamic nature of sexual activity, individuals choosing to engage in sexual activity must evaluate consent in an ongoing manner and communicate clearly throughout all stages of sexual activity.
 Withdrawal of consent can be an expressed “no” or can be based on an outward demonstration that conveys that an individual is hesitant, confused, uncertain, or is no longer a mutual participant.
-Once consent is withdrawn, the sexual activity must cease immediately and not resumed until the requirements above are met again.
+Once consent is withdrawn, the sexual activity must cease within a reasonably immediate time and not resumed until the requirements above are met again.

-Consent is not unlimited.
+Consent is not unlimited, and reasonable conditions on consent can be determined by the parties.
 Consent to one form of sexual contact does not constitute consent to all forms of sexual contact, nor does consent to sexual activity with one person constitute consent to activity with any other person.
 Each participant in a sexual encounter must consent to each form of sexual contact with each participant.

 The use or threat of physical violence and/or imposing on someone physically to gain sexual access.
 Consent obtained by force is not valid.
 For the use of force to be demonstrated, there is no requirement that a Complainant resist the sexual advance or request.
 However, evidence of resistance by the Complainant will be viewed as indicative of a lack of consent.

-A state where an individual cannot make an informed and rational decision to engage in sexual activity because of a lack of conscious understanding of the fact, nature, or extent of the act (e.g., who, what, when, where, why, or how relating to the sexual interaction) and/or is physically helpless.
+A state where an individual is physically helpless and/or cannot make an informed and rational decision to engage in sexual activity because of a lack of conscious understanding of the fact, nature, or extent of the act (e.g., who, what, when, where, why, or how relating to the sexual interaction).
 For example, an individual is incapacitated, and therefore unable to give consent, if the individual is asleep, unconscious, or otherwise unaware that sexual activity is occurring.
-An individual will also be considered incapacitated if the person cannot understand the nature of the activity or communicate due to a mental or physical condition.
+An individual will also be considered incapacitated if the person cannot understand the nature of the activity or communicate as the result of a mental or physical condition.

-It shall not be a valid excuse that the Respondent believed that the Alleged Victim affirmatively consented to the sexual activity if the Respondent knew or reasonably should have known that the Complainant could not consent.
-Whether the Respondent reasonably should have known that the Alleged Victim was incapacitated will be evaluated using an objective reasonable person standard.
-The Respondent being intoxicated by drugs or alcohol is no defense to any violation of this Policy and does not diminish one’s responsibility to take reasonable steps to determine the other’s incapacitation or to obtain consent.
+It is not a valid excuse that the Responding Party believed that the Complainant affirmatively consented to the sexual activity if the Responding Party knew or reasonably should have known that the Complainant was incapacitated.
+Whether the Responding Party reasonably should have known that the Complainant was incapacitated will be evaluated using an objective reasonable person standard.
+The Responding Party being intoxicated by drugs or alcohol is no defense to any violation of this Policy and does not diminish one’s responsibility to take reasonable steps to determine the other’s incapacitation or to obtain consent.

 It is the responsibility of each party to be aware of the intoxication level of the other party before engaging in sexual activity.
 In general, sexual activity while under the influence of alcohol or other drugs poses a risk to all parties.
 If there is any doubt as to the level or extent of the other individual’s intoxication, it is safest to forgo or cease any sexual contact or activity.

-Sexual Misconduct: Sexual misconduct as used in this Policy is an umbrella term intended to include harmful behavior when done because of a person’s sex/gender or sexual/gender identity, and includes but is not limited to the prohibited conduct set forth in the next section of this Policy.
-Acts of Sexual Misconduct may be committed by any person upon another person regardless of the sex, gender, sexual orientation and/or gender identity of those involved.
+Sexual misconduct as used in this Policy is an umbrella term intended to include sexual behavior or behavior on the basis of sex/gender or sexual/gender identity that includes but is not limited to the prohibited conduct set forth in the next section of this Policy.
+Sexual Misconduct violations may be found regardless of the sex, gender, sexual orientation and/or gender identity of those involved.

 Title IX is a federal statute that provides, "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance..."
 20 U.S.C. § 1681.
-Sexual harassment and sexual misconduct of students is a form of sex discrimination prohibited by Title IX and includes acts of sexual violence.
+Sexual harassment and sexual misconduct are forms of sex discrimination prohibited by Title IX and include acts of sexual violence.
 Students of all gender identities are protected from sexual harassment and/or violence in all educational programs and activities operated by Whittier College.

 Title IX Investigator

-A member of the College staff or faculty charged with the responsibility of investigating claims of Sexual Misconduct under this Policy.
-Title IX Investigators receive annual training regarding conducting and documenting adequate, reliable, and impartial investigations and, when students are Respondents, determining whether, based on the preponderance of the evidence, a student has violated this Policy.
-While the College conducts most of its investigations and adjudicates complaints through its own Title IX investigators, it has the right to hire non-College employees to conduct investigations and adjudicate such complaints when it deems appropriate.
+A member of the College staff or faculty charged with the responsibility to investigate allegations of Sexual Misconduct under this Policy.
+Title IX Investigators receive annual training on conducting and documenting adequate, reliable, and impartial investigations.
+While the College conducts most of its investigations allegations through its own Title IX investigators, it has the discretion to hire non-College employees to conduct investigations allegations when appropriate.